HIV and Dementia

 The slow loss of mental clarity and physical coordination can seriously reduce quality of life and day-to-day function.
 People with the brain damage leading to dementia can develop seizures (convulsions).
 Without treatment, HIV-linked dementia can be fatal.

-What can I do to prevent HIV-linked dementia?
+What can I do to prevent HIV-related dementia?

-People who are taking antiretroviral therapy and have it well controlled ("undetectable viral load") are much less likely to get HIV-related dementia.
-A milder form of thinking problems (cognitive impairment) may still occur but is also less common than if the person was not taking antiretroviral medicines.
+People who are taking antiretroviral therapy that is well-controlled ("undetectable viral load") are much less likely to get HIV-related dementia.
+A milder form of thinking problems (mild cognitive impairment) may still occur, but is also less common than if the person was not taking antiretroviral medicines.
 This condition is called HIV-associated neurocognitive disorder (HAND).

 Based on your level of dementia, you may need different therapies.
-HIV-linked dementia may gradually get worse, especially if your HIV infection is not well controlled.
+HIV-related dementia may gradually get worse, especially if your HIV infection is not well-controlled.
 You will need more care as the disease gets worse over time.

 When should I call my healthcare provider?